 ----------------------------

-In NR-U [2], additional restrictions on the usage of Type 2A/2B/2C CCA procedure are specified, which we consider that these limitations were intended to be discussed in “FFS under which conditions (other than the gap) UEs can apply the Type 2A/2B/2C SL channel access procedures.”
+NR-U [2] applies restrictions on the usage of Type 2A/2B/2C CCA procedure.
+These limitations were intended to be discussed in “FFS under which conditions (other than the gap) UEs can apply the Type 2A/2B/2C SL channel access procedures.”

-This paper provides the required clarifications to align channel access of SL-U to that of NR-U and LAA while considering differences between SL and Uu operations.
+This paper aligns the SL-U channel access to NR-U and LAA LTE specficcations [2], while considering differences between SL and Uu operations.

 During RAN1 #111, the following agreement, concerning Type 2A transmissions, applicable to S-SSB, had been reached.